Marcus DeSieno: Parasites Series

 In his making of Parasites, DeSieno combined classical and cutting-edge photographic techniques.
 He captured images of microscopic organisms that dwell in the human body obtained through the National Institutes of Health (NIH), microscopy laboratories at the University of South Florida, and Etsy.
 DeSieno first dehydrated the dead organisms and viewed them under a scanning electron microscope (SEM).
 He then used images collected from the SEM to print a digital negative, which was exposed to a dry plate gelatin process ferrotype.
 The ferrotype was scanned, enlarged, and printed at four-foot length prints.
 In an interview with National Geographic's Proof, DeSieno articulates his belief that "photo and science have had an intrinsic relationship since its conception—the founding mothers and fathers of photo were all scientists themselves.
 My practice is really driven by curiosity, which is at the heart of scientific inquiry.
 I’d like to hope that my work can light an inquisitive spark in my viewer that allows them to explore their own wonders and fears”.

 Surveillance Landscape Series

-To create the images for "Surveillance Landscapes", DeSieno taps into surveillance cameras from around the world.
-The artist is interested in pushing our understanding of privacy in the "surveillance state" by using empty landscapes as a metaphor to show that we are never truly alone.
+To create the images for Surveillance Landscapes, DeSieno taps into surveillance cameras from around the world.
+The artist is interested in developing public understanding of privacy in the "surveillance state" by using empty landscapes as a metaphor to show that we are never truly alone.